A No-Fuss Guide to Filing Taxes as a Married Couple

 Experts suggest preparing the tax returns both ways to work through calculations.
 From there, couples can work through whether to file jointly or separately.
 Most services provide an automated option for couples to easily discover their best filing status.

-We've also told you before how crucial it is to have money conversations before getting married, and this continues long after you exchange rings and vows.
-Motske also recommends scheduling a monthly financial date night so you're consistently on the same page.
+Just as it's crucial to have money management conversations before getting married, this continues long after you exchange vows.
+Motske recommends scheduling a monthly financial date night so you're consistently on the same page.
 "If there's one thing I'd encourage all couples to do, it would be to be transparent about their money and determine what their budget is," he says.
 "Once they figure that out, they can figure out the tax aspect of it as well.
 Taxes need to be calculated into your budget too."

 It's easy to find your married tax bracket.
-Check out this handy H&R Block tax bracket guide, which shares the most recent federal tax brackets and explains how they work.
-Or use TurboTax's tax bracket calculator.
+Use an online guide, like TurboTax's tax bracket calculator or H&R Block's tax bracket guide, to review the most recent federal tax brackets and understand how they work.

 The tax benefits of marriage depend on how you file.
-"Most [married couples] file together, and in most cases, filing jointly works better than filing separately—but everybody's scenario is case by case," Motske says.
-Filing jointly basically means you're sharing tax liability, and in turn, submitting one tax return together.
+"Most [married couples] file together, and in most cases, filing jointly works better than filing separately.
+But everybody's scenario is case by case," Motske says.
+Married filing jointly basically means you're sharing tax liability, and in turn, submitting one tax return together.
 But what exactly are the tax benefits of marriage if you file together?

 The Highest Standard Tax Deduction

-First off, married couples filing jointly qualify for the highest standard tax deduction.
+First off, married couples filing jointly qualify for the highest standard tax deduction, which is $31,500 for most couples under age 65 in 2025 (up from $29,200 in 2024).
 According to TurboTax's guide to filing jointly or separately, they're often eligible for extra tax credits too.
-(The same service notes that married filing separately taxpayers only receive a standard deduction of $13,850, as opposed to $27,700 for those who filed jointly.)

 Because of the way "married filing jointly" tax brackets are structured, you may get a "marriage bonus."
 If one spouse's income is more than the other's and they file jointly, the higher earner could potentially owe the government less than if they filed separately.
 Essentially, their partner's income may lower their tax bracket.
 Of course, it goes the other way too—that could increase the lower earner's tax rate.
 Do some math to determine what would happen in your specific situation.